 Are people automatically enrolled into a D-SNP?
 What protections are available?

-Accessing information about D-SNP Integration and Responsibilities
+Accessing Information about D-SNP Integration and Responsibilities

 How can a person find out what level of integration a D-SNP has?

-Different types of D-SNPs have different levels of responsibilities when it comes to integrating Medicare benefits with Medicaid benefits, including care coordination, communications, and grievances and appeals.
+Different types of D-SNPs have different levels of responsibilities when it comes to integrating Medicare and Medicaid benefits, including care coordination, communications, and grievances and appeals.
 D-SNP categories are Fully Integrated (FIDE), Highly Integrated (HIDE), or coordination-only (CO D-SNP).
 Each of these categories can also have an Applicable Integrated Plan (AIP) designation.
-It is helpful to know what type of D-SNP a person is enrolled in to understand what responsibilities and coordination the D-SNP is obligated to provide to its enrollees.
-More information on these integration designations is available in Justice in Aging’s D-SNP basics brief.

-It is not always easy to figure out a D-SNP’s integration level.
-Sometimes FIDE and HIDE designations are included in the plan’s name on Medicare Plan Finder or on the plan’s website materials (though often, these materials do not specify the type of D-SNP a plan is).
-You might consider calling the plan and asking about the plan’s integration level.
 CMS also releases Special Needs Plan (SNP) monthly data on Special Needs Plans.
-It is available as an excel document, and includes each plan name, the state it is in, and whether it’s a FIDE, HIDE, or CO D-SNP.
-Note that it may be hard to match the information from the Medicare Plan Finder to the SNP monthly data.
+It is available as an excel document, and includes each plan’s name, the state it is in, and whether it’s a FIDE, HIDE, or CO D-SNP.
+Note that it may be hard to match the information from Medicare Plan Finder to the SNP monthly data.

 How can a person find state requirements for D-SNPs?

-A state’s SMAC can contain a wealth of information, including eligibility criteria for enrollment into the D-SNP, extra care coordination requirements, and expectations around member communications.
-Some states publicly post their SMAC’s online but most do not.
 Accessing a state’s SMAC can be difficult.
 We’ve listed some examples of public SMACs in the Appendix.
 Advocates can try asking their Medicaid agency for a copy of their state SMACs.
-For more information on SMACs, see Justice in Aging’s D-SNP basics brief.
+For more information on SMACs, see Justice in Aging’s D-SNP basics brief and SMAC Toolkit.

 D-SNP Benefits, Provider Networks, and Costs